 TouchPOS also brought save-and-move functionality, view customization, product group organization for quick buttons, and a host of other functionality to our iPad and browser POS, all while maintaining ease of use for clerks and staff.

-We keep improving and always asking for help from great designers to integrate functionality and visual quality – our product must be not only usable in business, but also enjoyable!
+We keep improving and always asking for help from great designers to integrate the functionality and visual quality – our product must be not only usable in business but also enjoyable!

-Congrats to our design team on a job well done, we’re looking forward to see how we improve in the future.
+Congrats to our design team on a job well done, we’re looking forward to seeing how we improve in the future.

 If you have any feedback on our design or you would like to ask us about our new version, please contact us at firstname.lastname@example.org.

 Recently ERPLY has also been runner-up for an Estonian American innovation award.